Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: System Model and Problem Formulation

 subject to the constraints (\ref{eq:x_constraint}) and (\ref{eq:theta_constraint}).
 In this case, the reflecting coefficients do not carry any information.
 The main function of the RIS is to enhance the beamforming gain from $\mathbf{X}$ to $\mathbf{Y}$, i.e. to increase the received SNR at the receiver.

-Instead of using the RIS as a conventional beamformer, this paper explores the potential of using the RIS to encode information in the reflective coefficients themselves.
-Toward this end, we consider two scenarios below.
+Instead of using the RIS as a conventional beamformer, this paper studies the use of RIS for encoding information in the reflective coefficients themselves.
+Toward this end, we consider two separate scenarios.